KennethFam/My-Learning-Journey/Git/Git.md

         git log
         ```
         - If your terminal is stuck in a screen with (END) at the bottom, just press “q” to escape.
+        - To get a flattened view, use: `git log --oneline --abbrev-commit --all`.
+            - The `--graph` option shows a more detailed version: `git log --oneline --abbrev-commit --all --graph`
+            - The `--decorate` option will show branch and tag labels: `git log --oneline --abbrev-commit --all --graph --decorate`.
+            - The `--color` option will pretty up the display a bit more: `git log --oneline --abbrev-commit --all --graph --decorate --color`
     - launching current directory in VSCode, not apart of Git
         ```
         code .